Kalmat/jaaw/README.md

 ## How to use it

-Run it, and right-click on the Jaaw! tray icon to config your preferred settings:
+Run it, and right-click on the Jaaw! tray icon to access options menu:

-Image / Single image - Select an image as static Wallpaper Image / Folder - Select a folder containing all images you want to show in carousel mode Video - Select a video to show as wallpaper... looks awesome!
+* Image / Single image - Select an image as static Wallpaper
+* Image / Folder - Select a folder containing all images you want to show in carousel mode
+* Video - Select a video to show as wallpaper... looks awesome!
-Help
+* Help
-Quit
+* Quit

 #### IMPORTANT